eclipse-openj9/openj9/doc/compiler/runtime/Recompilation.md

 # Reasons for recompilation

 This section outlines the various reasons for the recompilation of a method.
 Recompilation can either be optional or mandatory.
-However, since since any compilation is technically not mandatory for functional correctness (it exists for performance only), both *optional* and *mandatory* in the previous sentence should be suffixed with "in order to continue executing the existing compiled
+However, since any compilation is technically not mandatory for functional correctness (it exists for performance only), both *optional* and *mandatory* in the previous sentence should be suffixed with "in order to continue executing the existing compiled